Chocolate Peppermint Truffles are a great last-minute chocolate Christmas dessert!

 How to Make Chocolate Peppermint Truffles

-To make the chocolate peppermint truffles, place all of your ingredients in the bowl of your food processor, and pulse until they are fully combined.
+To make the chocolate candies, place all of your ingredients in the bowl of your food processor, and pulse until they are fully combined.

 Carefully remove the blade and mixture and portion out 10 truffles with a disher or tablespoon.
 Roll the mixture into 10 equal-sized balls and place on a parchment-lined baking sheet.
-Chill the Chocolate Peppermint Truffles for 30 minutes in the fridge.
+Chill the truffles for 30 minutes in the fridge.

 Melt chocolate and coconut oil and dip the chilled truffle balls in the chocolate mixture.
 Remove them with a chocolate dipping fork or regular fork. and place them back on the parchment.

 Wait one minute, then top with crushed peppermint candy.
-Store the chocolate peppermint truffles in the fridge until ready to eat.
+Store them in the fridge until ready to eat.

 This is a Christmas recipe that even the Grinch could make.
 But in the interest of being a good holiday helper, here are a few tips to help make this process as easy and foolproof as possible.